-- Narrative describing the details of the public transport and shuttle services. - Vicinity map (e.g.: Google, etc.,) with scale highlighting the proposed/existing public transport facility within proximity from the project entrance. - Declaration from the developer indicating the proposed shuttle service and it's capacity.
+- Narrative providing details of public transportation available within 1 km walking distance and/or shuttle services provided by the project. - Vicinity map (e.g.: Google, etc.,) with scale highlighting the proposed/existing public transport facility within proximity from the project entrance. - Declaration from the developer indicating the proposed shuttle service and it's capacity.

-- Narrative describing the details of the public transport and shuttle services. - Vicinity map (e.g.: Google, etc.,) with scale highlighting the public transport within the proximity from project entrance. - Shuttle service facility contract (minimum 2 years).
+- Narrative providing details of public transportation available within 1 km walking distance and/or shuttle services provided by the project. - Vicinity map (e.g.: Google, etc.,) with scale highlighting the public transport within the proximity from project entrance along with photographs of the transit facilities. - Shuttle service facility contract (minimum 2 years) along with photographs of the shuttle vehicle(s).